Making Plans for the Future Care of Your Children

 With proper planning, you can make sure that your children will have good care in the event that you become too ill to provide for them.
 Planning ahead can not only give you peace of mind, but also allow you to make choices that reflect your values and what you would like for your child.

 Arrangements for the future care of children require formal legal procedures.
-These legal procedures vary from state to state, so it is important that you consult the legal department at a local AIDS service organization or a private attorney who knows your state's laws.
+These legal procedures vary from state to state in the US, so it is important that you consult the legal department at a local AIDS service organization or a private attorney who knows your state's laws.
 You may also be able to get valuable information and assistance in planning for the future care of your children from a local social worker.
 Sometimes there are low-cost or no-cost ('pro bono') legal services available in your area.
 For help finding these, check out the websites for Pro Bono Net and LawHelp.

 The most common ways of making plans for the future care of children are described below.